 Store a Week’s Worth of Meds.
 You can simply organize your weekly medication dispenser at the beginning of the week and place the organizer on the counter to easily keep track and maintain your am/pm medication regimen, which is great if you’re traveling or on-the-go since you can detach exactly the days you need.(size of each compartment: 0.9” x 1.1” x 0.9”)

 Another fun gift option, this necklace provides a lighter-hearted take on chronic illness.
 Attractive and appealing, everyone will love this thoughtful present.

 Few things are as calming or comforting as a scented candle.
-One of the most popular options on Amazon, this candle has a 50-hour burn time with a pleasing scent.
+One of the most popular options on Amazon.

 Note: Some chronic illnesses cause extreme sensitivity to fragrances.
 This is a good gift idea only if you’re sure your friend doesn’t have this sensitivity.